yunus-ceyhan/kivmoblite/README.md

-That's a customized & lightened version of KivMob.
+That's a customized version of KivMob.
 It only supports Banner and Interstitial ads.

 Requirements `kivy, kvdroid`